 So here in California, we like our yards all neat and fenced in.
 Theirs is theirs; ours is ours.
 When you travel back East, you will find back yards simply run into each other, and to me, that is just not any good.
 Mines is mines.

 So, for some inexplicable reason, the builders in Southern California decided that it would be a great idea to divide many properties and developments with wood fences.
 Yep, we got sunshine, weather, wood rot, and termites.
-This decision was an iffy at best.
+This decision was iffy at best.

 However, just because a fence is wood doesn't mean it's terrible.
 A wood fence, if cared for - and maintained - can last decades, but that means everyone must do their bit.
 That fence between your property and the neighbor, you BOTH own it, as you both benefit from it.
 That is California law.

-Simple things like keeping ever-present Bowser (the dog, not Mario Brothers character) away from the fence is important.
+Simple things like keeping ever-present Bowser (the dog, not Mario Brothers character) away from the fence are important.
 Replacing slats as they break or rot is important, and even sealing the fence with paint can prolong the life of a wood fence by many years.

-Now, of course, at some point, that fence will need replacement, but I urge you, get every last year out of it because you know what?
+Now, of course, at some point, that fence will need replacement, but I urge you, to get every last year out of it because you know what?
 Fences don't add a lick of value to your property's value.
 Zilch.
 Add posts to keep it upright, fine, add slats, whatever you have to do, but fence replacement is a zero ROI (return on investment) deal, for the most part.

 Sharing that cost